dinakazakevich/qe-spree-playwright/playwright/README.md

 **3-5 high priority scenarios**

 - Authentication and authorization as an admin user vs as non-admin user.
-- Checkout for a guess user
+- Checkout for a guest user
 - Order persistence on the admin-side

 **Assignments: API mocking**